-- Painful swelling of the involved bone - Localization: mostly in the skull and pelvic bones; often in several different locations - In patients presenting with a single lesion, often additional lesions occur within the next 6 months unless treatment is given - Radiologically, bones show lytic lesions with a punched-out appearance, with or without marginal sclerosis and periosteal reactions.
-PET is a sensitive technique for identifying active lesions from inactive lesions, although it is not specific for LCH - Infiltration of the orbit leads to proptosis, exophthalmos, and asymmetry of the eyes - Infiltration of the jaw with loose, painful teeth, tender swelling of the mandible and/or maxilla - · Infiltration of the mastoid leads to chronic otitis or mastoiditis - Vertebral lesions may cause collapse of vertebral bone (vertebra plana) followed by scoliosis - With treatment, bone lesions respond slowly and may remain sclerotic for many years; vertebra planae will usually remodel to achieve their original height over time - Treatment usually reduces pain and may decrease the development of LCH at other sides - Curettage: for histology; may sometimes be followed by spontaneous resolution of a unilocal lesion - Excisional surgical resections are usually not indicated if they will result in
+- Painful swelling of the involved bone. - Localization: mostly in the skull and pelvic bones; often in several different locations. - In patients presenting with a single lesion, often additional lesions occur within the next 6 months unless treatment is given. - Radiologically, bones show lytic lesions with a punched-out appearance, with or without marginal sclerosis and periosteal reactions.
+PET is a sensitive technique for identifying active lesions from inactive lesions, although it is not specific for LCH. - Infiltration of the orbit leads to proptosis, exophthalmos, and asymmetry of the eyes. - Infiltration of the jaw with loose, painful teeth and tender swelling of the mandible and/or maxilla. - Infiltration of the mastoid leads to chronic otitis or mastoiditis. - Vertebral lesions may cause collapse of vertebral bone (vertebra plana) followed by scoliosis. - With treatment, bone lesions usually respond slowly and may remain sclerotic for many years; vertebra plana will usually remodel to achieve their original height over extended periods of time. - Treatment usually reduces pain and can reduce the recurrence rate. - Curettage: for histology; may sometimes be followed by spontaneous resolution of a single bone lesion.

+Excisional surgical resections are usually not indicated if they will result in significant adverse sequelae.